telefonicaid/perseo-fe/examples/README.md

+## Blood rules examples

+All the files in this directory prefixed by `blood_` are part of the same familiy of examples, described in this section.

 To run the examples, `config.env` has to be modified to point to perseo and orion machines at your installation.

 The examples use an entity with id “bloodm1”,  of type “BloodMeter” and with an attribute “BloodPressure”.